United Healthcare Insurance

 United Healthcare Addiction Resources

-To ensure those recovering from drug and alcohol addiction receive the best care, United Healthcare has a separate division known as United Behavioral Health.
-This division provides confidential services for individuals to speak with a substance abuse healthcare professional.
+To ensure those recovering from drug and alcohol addiction receive care, United Healthcare has a separate division known as United Behavioral Health.
+This division provides confidential services for individuals to speak with a substance abuse healthcare provider.

 Drug and alcohol addiction services included in policies often consist of: